 The objective of the Long Surname DNA Project is to enable Longs to expand and refine their family trees using genetic information to identify the progenitors of the Long families and their geographical origins and migration paths.

-Donations Accepted.
+Donations are accepted.
 The Long Surname DNA Project is seeking contributions.
 Contributions are used to purchase test kits for Longs that are not interested in family history and/or are unwilling to be tested due to the expense.
-To make a secure donation using a credit card, go to http://www.familytreedna.com/group-general-fund-contribution.aspx
+Click here to make a secure donation using a credit card.

-Test Results: Test results can be accessed from the FTDNA Long Page which displays buttons that you can click on to get the specific Y-DNA or mitochondrial DNA marker values associated with each kit number.
+How Do I Get My Test Results?
+Test results can be accessed from the FTDNA Long Page which displays buttons that you can click on to get the specific Y-DNA or mitochondrial DNA marker values associated with each kit number.
 It may take several minutes for the data to appear.
 No actual discussion of results is provided.
 (Such discussions are typically carried-on between individual group participants having matching results.)